Make your house a home away from home

 What if the student does not fit in my family?

-However, if you still feel uncomfortable after communicating with your student/visitor, please give us a call and we will assist you.
-If necessary, we can ask the student to move-out by giving them a two-weeks notice.
+However, if you still feel uncomfortable after communicating with your students/visitors, please give us a call and we will assist you.
+If necessary, we can ask the student to move out by giving them a two-week notice.

-If you have a specific question about being a host family that is not listed above, please contact us at or phone + 64 21 026 91882
+If you have a specific question about being a host family that is not listed above, please email us at email@example.com or phone + 64 21 026 91882

 Become a host family – it’s simple & free!